microsoft/vscode-docs/tutorials/functions-extension/create-function.md

 ![Create Function](images/functions-extension/create-function.png)

-Select the directory you currently have open - it's the default option so press `Enter`.
+Select the directory you currently have open - it's the default option so press `kbstyle(Enter)`.
 When prompted, choose HTTP trigger, use the default name of `HttpTriggerJS`, and choose **Anonymous** authentication.

 ![Choose Template](images/functions-extension/create-function-choose-template.png)